wrobstory/vincent/README.md

 Status
 ---------------
-Note: Vincent is still in alpha, so expect bugs and lots of development in the near future.
+Note: Vincent is still in beta, but we are moving quickly towards a V1.0 release.
+Expect API/syntax to stay mostly fixed, with major changes incorporated before V1.0.